We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 What Is Net Zero Energy?

-Before diving into the cost breakdown of net zero energy, it’s important to understand what it entails.
-Essentially, net zero energy homes can generate enough power to be fully self-sufficient.
+Before diving into the cost breakdown of net-zero energy, it’s important to understand what it entails.
+Essentially, net-zero energy homes can generate enough power to be fully self-sufficient.
 This means that they do not rely on outside sources of nonrenewable electricity to function.
-Having an eco-friendly home doesn’t necessarily mean it’s net zero, and the same goes the other way around.
+Having an eco-friendly home doesn’t necessarily mean it’s net zero.
+You can improve overall energy efficiency while still drawing power from the grid.
+A net-zero home is off-grid, even if it sits amid a typical suburban landscape.

 However, eco-friendly features in net zero homes often aid their functioning.
-And while certain features may come at the end of the building process, there are other important features that make a net zero home work.
+And while certain benefits may come at the end of the building process, considering these features guides the entire building process.

 All the Moving Parts

-One of the most important and cost-effective pieces of the puzzle when building or investing in net zero energy in a home is the insulation.
+One of the most important and cost-effective pieces of the puzzle when building or investing in net-zero energy in a home is insulation.
 This is often referred to as “sealing the envelope.”
-The best option is discuss the situation with a professional.
+The best option is to discuss the situation with a professional.
 The process is all about being thorough and having an established goal of air tightness, usually below 2.0 ACH50.

-Perhaps the most obvious cost involved in net zero housing is the energy production itself.
+Perhaps the most obvious cost involved in net-zero housing is the energy production itself.
 No matter how eco-friendly a home may be, the only way to go completely net zero is for a house to generate its own power.
-Unless a house has an unorthodox energy source nearby, solar panels are the way to go for net zero homes.
+As few homes come with sufficient wind or water power, solar panels are the way to go for net-zero homes.

-Energy-efficient appliances and other details are another cost associated with net zero homes, and this one can vary significantly.
+Energy-efficient appliances are another cost associated with net-zero homes, and this one can vary significantly.
 For families who need new appliances anyway, the small financial difference can usually pay itself off and be considered alongside other factors when buying appliances.
 However, when making a full switch, investing in new appliances can add another major cost.

 The Savings